samsdogjack/somekinda-game/README.md

 # SomeKinda Game

- I have decided to create a dice roll game because it seems to be withing my current skillset.
+## A dice roll game for 2 players with random numbers generated on click.

  It will have 1 or 2 player option
  Highest score will win
  Hand drawn enviroment